Latest rules for the submission of proposed resolutions: Rules for Proposal of NCWC Resolutions

 Policy: A policy is a resolution that is passed at the AGM.

 Brief: A brief is a paper submitted to government or an official body, which states our policy and suggests a course of action.

-The National Council has presented the Federal Government with numerous Resolutions over the years and the Policies are contained in this section listed by Year, by Topic and in Alphabetical order.
-The Annual Index shows all approved NCWC Policy from 1967 to the present date.
-Use this list as a quick way to look up the titles of NCWC Policy by year.
+The National Council has presented the Federal Government with numerous Resolutions and Policy over the years which are contained in this section.
+Policy are listed as follows: Policy listed by Year and Policy Listed Alphabetically.
+The Annual Index shows all approved NCWC Policy from 1967 to the present.

 Converting Documents into PDF Format and/or Printing Documents